Vegz78/WakePS3/README.md

 - RetroPie/Emulationstation with [Steam or other games menu folders that execute .sh-scripts](#Example-of-sh-script-games-menu-in-Emulationstation)

 # Features
-- Automatically and remotely power on your PS3 remotely over Bluetooth.
+- Automatically power on your PS3 remotely over Bluetooth.
 - Can be run directly from the RetroPie Moonlight/Steam games list or from a Linux command line

 # Usage